 What you need to know

 Buses will be busier than usual, especially at peak times.
-You may wish to travel outside of the peak where you can.

 You can also use the Journey Planner or phone 09 366 6400 for support from our team.

 We know you've dealt with a lot of rail closures lately